tysonmcnulty/cv/README.md

 ## About Me

-I've worked in the software industry since 2008.
-I live near Boston, Massachusetts.
-I use he/him pronouns.
-I currently work at [Pivotal Labs](https://pivotal.io/labs).
+I've been a software professional since 2008, but I've probably been a software developer all my life.

-In my career, I feel deeply rewarded when my work product enhances someone's life or changes the world for the better.
+In my career, I feel deeply rewarded when my work product enhances someone's life or makes the world a better place.
+For many years, I've mostly been making software to bring that about, but recently, it's involved some people management as well.
 I do my best work when I am part of a team that is diverse, motivated, curious, and kind.

+I live near Boston, Massachusetts, and I currently work at [Pivotal Labs](https://pivotal.io/labs).
+You can reach out to me on [LinkedIn](https://www.linkedin.com/in/tyson-mcnulty-611146b/); I use he/him pronouns.

-When I'm not working, I enjoy spending time with my family and friends, powerlifting, creating music, a fresh cup of coffee, or playing a nice, immersive RPG.
+When I'm not working, I enjoy spending time with my family and friends, strength training, creating music, playing video games, or just drinking a fresh cup of coffee.

-You can find me on [LinkedIn](https://www.linkedin.com/in/tyson-mcnulty-611146b/).
+## Skills

+I've worked with a lot of different software languages, frameworks, technologies, and applications.
+I've built some pretty cool software with the help of some amazing people.

+If you're looking for details, see my [skills](./skills.md) page.

 ## Career